BaskalM0ment/Webpage/README.md

 # Webpage
 A webpage in Ruby

-Run the command install sinatra to install sinatra
+Run the command, gem install sinatra to install sinatra

 After that, make a folder called views and download index.erb inside it.